APPENDIX: Handling relative URI references

 @id

-of the root dataset to./
+of the Root Data Entity to./

 and update all references to it, including from the Metadata Descriptor